8 Best Tax Tips for Single Parents

 6. Determine Your Eligibility for the Earned Income Tax Credit

-Some single custodial parents qualify for the earned income tax credit.
-Those with earned income below certain levels who file as single or as head of household can earn credits ranging from $3,461 for one qualifying child to $6,431 for three or more qualifying children.
+Some parents qualify for the earned income tax credit.
+Those with earned income below certain levels can earn credits ranging from $1,502 to $6,728 depending on their filing status and number of children.

 7. Deduct Adoption Expenses